cloudControl/documentation/Guides/Java/Play 1.md

 Now you have a small, but fully functional Play! application.

 ### Dependency Tracking
 Dependencies in Play! applications are resolved using [Ivy].
-You can define yours in the file  `conf/dependencies.yml`.
+The dependency requirements are defined in the `conf/dependencies.yml` file which needs to be located in the root of your repository.
+The one you cloned as part of the example app looks like this:

 ~~~yaml
 require: